jejdacz/A3D-Utility/README.md

  	python -m http.server

 ### 3dviewer:
-* supported file format of 3d object is .obj
+* Supported file format of 3d object is .obj.

-* On the page viewer's screen fills the rest of the browser's window next to the side bar.
 * Use mouse to control rotation/zoom/pan.
 Screen is adjusted when the window is resized.

 Make a snapshot of the scene by the "Snapshot" button.